Full information on sheltered housing is available on this website.

 There is currently a limited number of very sheltered housing available in Highland.
 The Council does not provide very sheltered housing but there are currently 26 properties in the social housing sector, with further development possible in the future.
 If you wish to be considered for very sheltered housing provided by housing associations in Highland you should complete the normal Housing Application Form and indicate your preference by choosing ‘sheltered’ and / or ‘supported accommodation’.
 The Housing Application Form also indicates which provider offers sheltered, amenity, very sheltered housing etc.

-For more information on very sheltered or extra care accommodation you should contact your local Housing & Property Office or Social Work Service.
-Contacts details are in Appendix A.
+For more information on very sheltered or extra care accommodation you should contact your local Housing & Property Office.

 What is Supported Housing?